Steven-Klavins/stevenklavins.co.uk/README.md

 ## Testing

 In regards to testing of the site, I used a combination of Jest and Enzyme, the majority of the tests are for static elements.
+Further testing is due to be implemented to mock the JSON responses from the API calls.

 ## What I learned from the project